 Students are required to have a long sleeved, short white jacket/coat.
 A short white coat ends at the upper thigh/ top of inseam.
 A coat that ends lower than this (at mid-thigh) is too long.
 White jackets are the required dress code for all clinical experiences.
 They signify "student" status.
-Coats/ jackets are gifts from alumni and friends of the College to students.
-Students will obtain White Coats at orientation.
-A White Coat ceremony will occur during fall semester of the didactic year.
+Coats/ jackets are gifts from alumni and friends of the College to students and will be given to the student at the White Coat Ceremony.